Carpk/ShawnKlein/_posts/2016-03-10-dynamic-methods-in-ruby.md

 ###Method missing

-Probably the most dangerous of way to dynamically create methods, Ruby looks for a method in the current class, then checks all of that classes ancestor for the called method.
+Probably the most dangerous of way to dynamically create methods, Ruby looks for a method in the current class, then checks all of that classe's ancestors for the called method.
 If it does not find it, it calls `#method_missing` on the BasicObject class.
 We are redefining that method to allow our `sort_books_by_index` to be caught, and have the `index` attribute to be passed using `#send`.

 ```
 def method_missing(method, *args)